 Sick building syndrome (SBS) is a term coined in the 1980s for symptoms of un-wellness that appear to be linked to time spent inside a building.
-With widespread concern over energy conservation in the 70s, we intentionally began building homes to be more and more airtight in the interest of keeping heat in and cold out (or vice versa).
+With widespread concern over energy conservation in the 70s, we intentionally began building homes to be more and more airtight in the interest of keeping the heat in and cold out (or vice versa).

 This, unfortunately, is the antithesis of ventilation!
 Without adequate fresh air being brought in, the interior becomes moist and stale, creating a fertile breeding ground for mold, bacteria and viruses, and allowing dust and allergens to accumulate.
 All these are associated with a plethora of health problems.